A world where children, despite adversity, are able to reach their full potential, ensuring a better future for themselves and their communities.

 Drawn to the Institute for Educational Initiative’s (IEI) long-standing commitment to create pathways out of adversity for large numbers of children and adolescents, the Fostering Resilience Initiative moved to the University of Notre Dame in 2019 and quickly established the Global Center for the Development of the Whole Child (GC-DWC).
-Supported by the University of Notre Dame’s commitment to the common good and Catholic character, we emphasize community-based approaches to activating whole child development, which is reflected in our partnerships with schools, communities, and parishes around the world.
+Since then, the GC-DWC has expanded its reach to 26 countries conducting over 10 research projects and programs.
+Buoyed by the University of Notre Dame’s commitment to the common good and Catholic character, we emphasize community-based approaches to activating whole child development, which is reflected in our partnerships with schools, communities, and parishes around the world.
 Since we specialize in a holistic approach to child and adolescent development, our dedicated team combines innovative research and measurement methods in addition to global collaborations, to assess and address risks and assets at the child-level in order to create environments that go beyond simply fulfilling children and adolescent’s basic needs.
 We create environments that foster resilience and encourage children and adolescents to thrive.

 Adversity and Resilience